Why and when was VDT started?

-Artistic Director Charlotte Vincent usually works with a loyal core group of collaborators, to whom both she and the company is committed.
-Performers and collaborators long associatied with VDT are Harry Theaker, TC Howard, Aurora Lubos, Janusz Orlik, Patrucja Kujawska, Alex Catona and Rob Clark.
+Artistic director Charlotte Vincent usually works with a loyal core group of collaborators, to whom both she and the company is committed.
+Performers and collaborators long associated with VDT are Harry Theaker, TC Howard, Aurora Lubos, Janusz Orlik, Patrucja Kujawska, Alex Catona and Rob Clark.
 All these practitioners also have extensive performing / making careers in their own right.
 Charlotte unearths new collaborations via her choreographing or facilitative practice in commission, research or professional development contexts.
 VDT does not audition regularly but details of any auditions are posted on the Opportunities page.
-For 2016 project VIRGIN TERRITORY, VDT conducted a UK wide search for three new young performers to join the company.

 How do you train the dancers / warm up?

 When making work as an ensemble, the company usually starts the day leading a yoga, release based / partnering warm up that feeds directly into a playful improvisation where dancers and musicians move freely together.
 The improvisation is sometimes directed into the creation of new material, offering starting points for the day’s work during the early stages of making process.
 Some days the group are given private time to warm themselves up, to give their bodies what they know they individually need, but this happens less when children are in the cast.
 At least once a week a company member will lead a massage/hands on session to ease fatigue and muscle tension.

 How can I arrange a work placement or work experience with VDT?

 We receive many requests to accommodate work placements both in the office and in the studio, and accept 1-2 placements a year, depending on timing and the company schedule.
 Please email firstname.lastname@example.org if you would like to know more.

 How can I involve VDT in my research at A level, BTEC or Degree level?